Skip to content

 The mission of AAPCI’s domestic violence programs is to offer survivors and their minor children, a safe but temporary haven in which to pick up the pieces of their shattered lives.
 The secondary goal is to prepare families for independent living, assist them in locating permanent housing within or outside the State of New York, and to offer a host of on- and off-site supportive services that will help empower victims and minimize the root causes of domestic violence.

 AAPCI’s supportive housing offers a life-enriching alternative to both institutionalization and street homelessness.
-Hundreds of our clients manage serious mental illnesses while living independently in our housing, with the support of on-site case managers and links to appropriate care.
+Hundreds of our clients manage serious mental illnesses while living independently in our housing, with the support of on-site case managers and linkages to appropriate care.

-People Living with HIV/AIDS
+People Living with HIV/AIDS & Histories of Substance Abuse

-With the stability of a secure home, AAPCI tenants living with chronic illness are able to access essential medications, manage their condition with regular preventive care, and address psychological issues that may contribute to the course of their disease.
+With the stability of a secure home, AAPCI tenants living with chronic illnesses are able to access essential medications, manage their condition with regular preventive care, and address psychological issues that may contribute to the course of their disease.

 Veterans